xot/ElectraOne/DOCUMENTATION.md

 The computation of the 7bit MIDI value to send for a quantised parameter works as follows.
 Quantized parameters have a fixed list of values.
 For such a list with $n$ items, item $i$ (starting counting at $0$) has MIDI CC control value
 $round(i * 127/(n-1))$.

+When sending MIDI message a small delay is added after each message (see ```send_midi```) to avoid that the Electra One gets clogged and skips or wrongly interprets incoming messages.

 # Device control (```EffectController```)